maxgohren/ESPip-Boy/devlogs/August2025-TheRealWorkHasBegun.md

 ![ESP32 Tutorial Dev Board Complete!](../images/2025-08-18_esp32_devboard_pcb.png)

-It is so exciting to finally reached this point in the project!
+It is so exciting to have finally reached this point in the project!

 # August 1 2025 - Saturday 4:18 PM